Skip to Main Content

 Example:

-1. Meg Hafdahl and Kelly Florence, The Science of Monsters: The Truth About Zombies, Witches, Werewolves, Vampires, and Other Legendary Creatures (New York: Skyhorse, 2019), 25.
+1. Meg Hafdahl and Kelly Florence, The Science of Monsters: The Truth About Zombies, Witches, Werewolves, Vampires, and Other Legendary Creatures (Skyhorse, 2019), 25.

 2. Hafdahl and Florence, Science of Monsters, 45.